 ASRC faculty members serve on editorial boards of prestigious journals, have been elected as fellows to scientific societies, and regularly serve in leadership positions in their disciplines.
 They also participate in programmatic panels, consensus reports delivered to agencies, and briefings given to congressional and regional lawmakers, contributing expertise that influences science policy.
 ASRC faculty members disseminate research findings to the research community by giving seminars, lectures, and keynotes, and by organizing international conferences and symposia.
 In addition, the organization of events for local schools and outreach allows the ASRC to impact the local community in New York City’s West Harlem neighborhood.

 State-of-the-Art Facilities and Resources

 More than 1,000 researchers have been trained to use the equipment in these cores.
-Growth in the user base and income generated by the core facilities hosting these technologies has been on an upward trajectory and is expected to continue to increase at a fast pace, especially as the newest of the 15 core facilities become operational in FY 2020.
-The ASRC will also recruit an expert in research computing to help advance its IT infrastructure and support, which is essential across all disciplines and for building collaborations across CUNY.
+Growth in the user base and income generated by the core facilities hosting these technologies have been on an upward trajectory and are expected to continue to increase at a fast pace, especially as the newest of the 15 core facilities becomes operational in FY 2020.
+The ASRC will also recruit an expert in research computing to help advance its IT infrastructure and support, which are essential across all disciplines and for building collaborations across CUNY.

 Given the ASRC’s mission to further scientific knowledge with creative science and train the next generation of scientists, research funding is an essential part of the ASRC culture.
-ASRC faculty show an overall success rate of 32% in garnering funding (by comparison, federal agency funding rates are typically at or below 20%).
+ASRC faculty have shown how an overall success rate of 32% in garnering funding (by comparison, federal agency funding rates are typically at or below 20%).
 Federal awards are especially critical, representing a gold standard in the research community.
-Significantly, more than four-fifths of the ASRC’s $62 million in funding has come from the Department of Defense, National Institutes of Health, and National Science Foundation.
+Significantly, more than four-fifths of the ASRC’s $62 million in funding has come from the Department of Defense, National Institutes of Health, and National Science Foundation, collectively.

 Additional Measures of Success